-Retirement Rates (continued): Retirement Group C 2 Age Male/Female - 50 50.00% 51 10.00% 52 10.00% 53 10.00% 54 5.00% 55 5.00% 56 5.00% 57+ 100.00% 2 Effective July 1, 2022, the mandato ory retirement age for Group C members w vas increased from age 55 to age 57.
-Inactive Members as Reported by Not Vested: Valuation liability equals 1 00% of accu mulated contributions. the System: Vested: Valuation liability based on acc Retirement Age for each year until Nor Normal Retirement Age with a deferred mal Retirem ent Age, then 100% of me Deferred Members as Reported by the System: for each year until Normal Retirement Valuation liability based on accrued benefit and 20% of members are assumed to retire from Early Retirement Age for each year until Normal Retirement Age, then 100% of members are assumed to retire at their Normal Retirement Age with a deferred vested benefit.
-Unknown Data for Members: Same as those exhibited by members be male.
-Same as those exhibited by members with similar known characteristics.
+Retirement Rates (continued): Retirement Group C 2 Age Male/Female 50 50.00% 51 10.00% 52 10.00% 53 10.00% 54 5.00% 55 5.00% 56 5.00% 57+ 100.00% 2 Effective July 1, 2022, the mandato ory retiremen age for Group C members w as increased from age 55 to age 57.
+Inactive Members as Reported by the System: Not Vested: Valuation liability equals 100% of accumulated contributions.
+Vested: Valuation liability based on accrued benefit and 20% of members are assumed to retire from Early Retirement Age for each year until Normal Retirement Age, then 100% of members are assumed to retire at their Normal Retirement Age with a deferred vested benefit.
+Deferred Members as Reported by the System: Valuation liability based on accrued benefit and 20% of members are assumed to retire from Early Retirement Age for each year until Normal Retirement Age, then 100% of members are assumed to retire at their Normal Retirement Age with a deferred vested benefit.
+Unknown Data for Members: Same as those exhibited by members with similar known characteristics.
 If not specified, members are assumed to be male.
-Percent Married: Groups A/D 75.4% of male member ers and 64.09 % of female members are assumed to be married.
-Group C 73.3% of male member ers and 61.0° % of female members are assumed to be married.
-Group F 71.4% of male member ers and 63.19 % of female members are assumed to be married.
-Age of Spouse: Females three years younger than mal es.
-Benefit Election: Non-Group C All members a ire assumed to elect the single life anr nuity option.
+Percent Married: Groups A/D 75.4% of male members and 64.0% of female members are assumed to be married.
+Group C 73.3% of male member rs and 61.0 % of female members are assumed to be married.
+Group F 71.4% of male member rs and 63.1 % of female members are assumed to be married.
+Age of Spouse: Females three years younger than males.
+Benefit Election: Non-Group C All members a ire assumed I to elect the single life ann uity option.
 Group C Single members are assumed to elect single life annuity.
-Married members are assumed to elect the 70% joint & survivor option Actuarial Cost Method: Entry Age Actuarial Cost Method.
-Entry minus years of service.
-Normal Cost a allocated by salary, with Normal Cost o nd Actuarial Accrued Liability are calcu ulated on an individual basis and are Changes in Actuarial Assumptions: There were no changes in actuarial as sumptions si nce the last valuation.
+Married members are assumed elect the 70% joint & survivor option uity.
+Married members are assumed to Actuarial Cost Method: Entry Age Actuarial Cost Method.
+Entry Age is the age at date of employment or, if date is unknown, current age minus years of service.
+Normal Cost and Actuarial Accrued Liability are calculated on an individual basis and are allocated by salary, with Normal Cost determined using the plan of benefits applicable to each member. ılated on an individual basis and are Changes in Actuarial Assumptions: There were no changes in actuarial ass sumptions s ince the last valuation.